40 Ideas for the Best Church Merch

 40. Don’t forget — when you give these gifts to your parishioners, make sure that you give them in a bag with your church’s logo on it!

-Want more content like this to inspire your parish staff?
+Want more content like this to inspire the staff of your Catholic church?
 Head over to the "Parish Life" section of our blog!

 A white tote bag with a cross on it is sitting on a table.